syslua/syslua/docs/architecture/01-builds.md

 - How to transform those inputs into outputs (config function)
 - What outputs are produced

-All managed state in sys.lua uses builds - not just packages, but also files and environment variables.
+All managed state in SysLua uses builds - not just packages, but also files and environment variables.

 ## The `sys.build()` Function